AlexSerodio/dynamic-surfaces/README.md

 ![prints](https://user-images.githubusercontent.com/23726229/35636641-f754a544-0698-11e8-9fae-e51cb311062f.jpg)

 The images can't demonstrate the changes that occur in the frame rate during execution.
-So for more accurate results, you can download the project and run it to see the changes at runtime.
+So for more accurate results, you can download the project and run it to see the changes yourself.